clewisdavis/The-Joy-of-React/course-notes.md

 - It's become a well-established convention to specify the default values within the prop object.

-- Another example, we have a decorative "Horizonal Rule" compoennt, essentially a way to draw a line between sections.
+- Another example, we have a decorative "Horizontal Rule" component, essentially a way to draw a line between sections.
 Has a default width of 100px, btu we can override that value.

 ```JAVASCRIPT
 function HorizontalRule({ width = 100 }) {